kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/01_functions/03_composite/05_compose-inverse/01_theory.md

 $`f^{-1}` is the function that reverses $`f,` so $`f^{-1}f` will take a number, apply $`f` to it and then try to reverse the process.
 We then end up with the original number.
-A similar argument can be made for
+A similar argument works for
 $`ff^{-1},`
 leading us to the following results.